-b.
+g.
 Functional currency

-The Company applied judgment in determining the functional currency of the Company.
+The Company applied judgment in determining its functional currency.
 Functional currency was determined based on the currency that mainly influences sales prices, labor, material and other costs of providing services.

-c.
+h.
 Uncertain tax positions

-The Company operates in a number of African countries.
+The Company operates in a number of African countries and South America.
 The Company measures the impact of the uncertainty using the method that best predicts the resolution of the uncertainty; either the most likely amount method or the expected value method.
 The judgments and estimates made to recognize and measure the effect of uncertain tax treatments are reassessed whenever circumstances change or when there is new information that affects those judgments.